-In Arizona, damping-off is rarely observed in endive or escarole fields.
-Damping-off is a soilborne fungus that attacks germinated seedlings that have not yet emerged or have just emerged.
+In Arizona, damping-off is rarely observed in radicchio fields.
+Damping-off is caused by soilborne fungus that attacks germinated seedlings that have not yet emerged or have just emerged.
 Cool, wet weather promotes infection by most Pythium species, where as cool to moderate weather promotes Rhizoctonia infection.
 Fields that have poor drainage, compacted soil and/or high green organic matter are the most susceptible to damping-off.
 The damping-off fungi will not affect plants that have reached the three to four-leaf stage.

 Damage usually occurs at soil level, leaving lesions in the stem tissue.
-The tissue becomes dark and withered, the weak support causes the seedling to collapse and die.
+The tissue becomes dark and withered, this weak support causes the seedling to collapse and die.
 Pythium can also attack the seedling's roots, causing them to turn brown and rotten.
-Rhizoctonia also causes bottom rot in mature endive and escarole plants.
+Rhizoctonia also causes bottom rot in mature radicchio plants.